-- Were you born before January 1, 1998? - The year noted in this question changes - each application year on the FAFSA. - During the 2021-2022 school year, will you be working on a graduate degree program? - As of today, are you married?
-(Answer yes if you are separated but not divorced.) - Do you have children who receive more than half of their support from you between July 1, 2021 and June 30, 2022? - Do you have dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through June of 2022? - Are you an orphan, or are you or were you (until age 18) a ward/dependent of the court? - Are you a veteran of the U.S. Armed Forces? - Are you or were you an emancipated minor as determined by a court in your state of legal residence? - Are you or were you in legal guardianship as determined by a court in your state of legal residence? - At any time on or after July 1, 2020, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless? - At any time on or after July 1, 2020, did the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development determine that you were an unaccompanied youth who was homeless? - At any time on or after July 1, 2020, did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or self-supporting and at risk of being homeless?
+- Were you born before January 1, 2000-The year noted in the question changes each application year on the FAFSA. - During the 2023-2024 school year, will you be working on a graduate degree program? - As of today, are you married?
+(Answer yes if you are separated but not divorced.) - Do you have children who receive more than half of their support from you between July 1, 2023and June 30, 2024?

+- Do you have dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through June 30, 2024? - Are you an orphan, or are you or were you (until age 18) a ward/ dependent of the court? - Are you a veteran of the U.S. Armed Forces? - Are you or were you an emancipated minor as determined by a court in your state of legal residence? - Are you or were you in legal guardianship as determined by a court in your state of legal residence? - At any time on or after July 1, 2022, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless? - At any time on or after July 1, 2022, did the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development determine that you were an unaccompanied youth who was homeless? - At any time on or after July 1, 2022, did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or self-supporting and at risk of being homeless?